Getting Started

 If you're interested in working with APIs and want help getting started, email me.
 I can point you to examples and walk through the basics.

-I've built a set of open-source Claude Code skills for common faculty tasks — install the ones you want and use them in natural conversation.
-These require a paid Claude subscription.
+I've built a set of open-source AI skills for common faculty tasks — install the ones you want and use them in natural conversation.
+Built on the open Agent Skills standard, they work with Claude Code, ChatGPT, and other compatible tools.
+Requires a paid Claude or ChatGPT subscription (including ChatGPT EDU).
 Email me if you want help getting set up.

 Memo & Document Production